php-dev-br/laravel-doc-pt-br/validation.md

         'games' => 'required|numeric',
     ]);

 Let's assume our web application is for game collectors.
 If a game collector registers with our application and they own more than 100 games, we want them to explain why they own so many games.
-For example, perhaps they run a game resale shop, or maybe they just enjoy collecting.
+For example, perhaps they run a game re-sell shop, or maybe they just enjoy collecting.
 To conditionally add this requirement, we can use the `sometimes` method on the `Validator` instance.

-    $v->sometimes('reason', 'required|max:500', function ($input) {
+    $v->sometimes('reason', 'required|max:500', function($input) {
         return $input->games >= 100;
     });

 The first argument passed to the `sometimes` method is the name of the field we are conditionally validating.
 The second argument is the rules we want to add.
 If the `Closure` passed as the third argument returns `true`, the rules will be added.
 This method makes it a breeze to build complex conditional validations.
 You may even add conditional validations for several fields at once:

-    $v->sometimes(['reason', 'cost'], 'required', function ($input) {
+    $v->sometimes(['reason', 'cost'], 'required', function($input) {
         return $input->games >= 100;
     });

-> {tip} The `$input` parameter passed to your `Closure` will be an instance of `Illuminate\Support\Fluent` and may be used to access your input and files.
+> **Note:** The `$input` parameter passed to your `Closure` will be an instance of `Illuminate\Support\Fluent` and may be used to access your input and files.

-<a name="validating-arrays"></a>
-## Validating Arrays

-Validating array based form input fields doesn't have to be a pain.
-For example, to validate that each e-mail in a given array input field is unique, you may do the following:

-    $validator = Validator::make($request->all(), [
-        'person.*.email' => 'email|unique:users',
-        'person.*.first_name' => 'required_with:person.*.last_name',
-    ]);

-Likewise, you may use the `*` character when specifying your validation messages in your language files, making it a breeze to use a single validation message for array based fields:

-    'custom' => [
-        'person.*.email' => [
-            'unique' => 'Each person must have a unique e-mail address', ]
-    ],

 <a name="custom-validation-rules"></a>
 ## Custom Validation Rules